-Every single day was a holiday with Thommie in the house.
-Having consulted on some of Donna's earlier shows, I accompanied Thommie to rehearsals and did what I could to help.
+Every day was a holiday with Thommie in the house.
+Having consulted on some of Donna's earlier shows, I accompanied Thommie to rehearsals and assisted when I could.
 But just being around Thommie made life better and funnier and more wonderful.
 We became very fast friends.

-He was constantly supportive of my work as a director and/or choreographer.
-A few years later, when I was choreographing a show off-Broadway he insisted he come to see the show.
+Thommie was immensely supportive of my work as a director and/or choreographer.
+Some years later, when I was choreographing a show off-Broadway, he insisted he come to see the show.
 Then he made a point of taking me to dinner at Joe Allens (famous Broadway restaurant) to talk about it.
 I'll never forget the look in his eyes when he sat down, smiled, and simply said to me "you did good - I loved it."

 His sense of humor, his directness in any situation, everything about Thommie worked for me.
-I honestly loved this man.
 My wonderful, funny, talented friend.

 In late 2006, however, he stopped returning phone calls.
 I worried something was wrong.

 I reached out to everyone I could.
-At one point - on Christmas eve - I stood outside a holiday dinner in the cold on the phone with Cynthia Onrubia who had assisted him on some shows.
+At one point, on Christmas eve, I stood outside a holiday dinner in the freezing cold on the phone with a close friend of Thommie's.
 The news was not good.
 I was distraught.
-I literally begged this woman who barely understood who I was to keep me informed as his health deteriorated.
+I frantically asked the friend to keep me informed as his health deteriorated.